jera/jera-push/README.md

 end

 ```
-`you should change the default_topic for your environment, because that's the topic that a brodcast sends a message, and it wouldn't be the same in diferents environment `
+### You has to change the default_topic for your environment, because that's the topic that a brodcast sends a message, and it wouldn't be the same in diferents environment
 ---

 ### Scheduling Messages